Malewa: Preparation

-Malewa is boiled in water to clean it and then the joints of the shoot are cut off leaving the middle parts which are cut into smaller pieces.
+Malewa is boiled in water to clean, soften it and then the joints of the shoot are cut off leaving the middle parts which are cut into smaller pieces.
 Rock salt is added to the boiled malewa to make it more tender.
 Finally peanut paste and salt are added and the sauce is simmered to acquire taste.
 The malewa sauce is served with Either matooke, cassava, sweet potatoes, rice or Posho.

 Variations

-Malewa can be served and consumed raw, steamed or boiled.
+Malewa can be served and consumed raw, steamed or boiled.This depends on native preference and ways of preparation.